bearsunday/bearsunday.github.io/manuals/1.0/en/production.md

 # Production

-In this section, we will cover how to setup the cache and the system for production environment.
+In this section, we will cover how to setup the cache and the system for the production environment.

 ## Boot file

 If the context is prefixed with `prod-`, the `$app` application object will be cached.

-Cache drivers like `ApcCache` or `FilesystemCache` will be used in response to the environment automatically.
+Cache drivers like `ApcCache` or `FilesystemCache` will be used automatically in response to the environment.

 ```php?start_inline
 $context = 'prod-app';